aisha-x/aisha-x.github.io/_posts/2025-09-25-InvestigatingWindows.md

 Address:  76.32.97.132
 ```

  `nslookup` performs DNS queries directly to the configured DNS server and **bypasses** the OS hosts-file resolution.
-That’s why `nslookup google.com` shows Google’s real IPs while the hosts file maps it to a different IP — both can be true simultaneously.
+That’s why `nslookup google.com` shows Google’s real IPs while the hosts file maps it to a different IP.

 For the last question, w**hat was the last port the attacker opened?** Check the firewall inbound added rules for any suspicious local ports